nicobrinkkemper/mmc/wiki/CONTRIBUTE.md

 # Contribute

-These people have contributed to this project through PR's, thank you!
+Please see the [credits page](https://mmcelebration.com/9mmc/credits) for the people who have contributed to this project through-out the years.

-- Wizulu
-- Mr. Games All Day (AGAD)
+Feel free to add yourself to the credit page.

-If you want to contribute, please open a PR and or hop in the [discord](https://discord.gg/R8aYkzzH) and we can discuss it.
+If you want to contribute, please open a PR and or hop in the [Geitje's discord](https://discord.gg/R8aYkzzH) or the [official MMC discord](https://discord.gg/r8HEphnR)